 Creating New Items

 This will add your item to the directory sidebar, and open the item's sheet for you to edit and fill out.
-Again, depending on the system you are using, you may be able to define quite a lot about the item here, adding anything from art to descriptions, to abilities, attribute changes, special powers, resources, and the like.
-Once you are done editing your item, you can close this dialog.
+Depending on the system you are using, you may be able to define quite a lot about the item here, adding anything from art to descriptions, to abilities, attribute changes, special powers, resources, and the like.
+Once you are done editing your item, you can close the item window.
+All created items can be found in the Items Directory.

 To edit an item after you've created it, you only need to navigate to the Items Directory and click on the item you want to edit, this will reopen the item sheet for editing.